Azure/azure-sdk-for-java/sdk/eventhubs/azure-messaging-eventhubs-checkpointstore-blob/README.md

 holds responsibility for managing the underlying consumer operations.

-In our example, we will focus on building the [`EventProcessor`][source_eventprocessor], use the [`BlobPartitionManager`][source_blobpartitionmanager], and a simple callback function to process the events received from the Event Hubs, writes to console and updates the checkpoint in Blob storage after each event.
+In our example, we will focus on building the [`EventProcessor`][source_eventprocessor], use the [`BlobEventProcessorStore`][source_blobeventprocessorstore], and a simple callback function to process the events received from the Event Hubs, writes to console and updates the checkpoint in Blob storage after each event.

 ```java
 class Program {